Menu

 Léo participated in Seattle Dances 2026 this year and enjoys collaborative teaching environments, including co-teaching and mixed-level spaces.
 They have taught for the first Queerchata Seattle series, taught with Weeklyish Fusion, and organize Pulso Práctica, a partner dance practice centered on connection and community.

-Classes: Be/Imp Night Club, Int/Adv Night Club, Int Bachata: Hammerlocks & Hip Rolls
+Classes: Beg/Imp Night Club, Imp/Int Night Club, Int Bachata: Hammerlocks & Hip Rolls

 Levi Gaytan